 How can my Sandwell business do more to protect the environment?

 The situation is urgent: we need to reduce our impact on the world.
-In business, the goal is sustainability: carrying out our work without negatively affecting the environment for future generations.
+In business, the goal is sustainability: carrying out our work without negatively affecting the environment.
 Our ‘going greener’ resources will help your Sandwell business play its part in conserving energy, reducing carbon use and carbon dioxide emissions, and helping to prevent human-made climate change.

 Lower your impact and transform your business

-As well as helping the environment, making your business more energy efficient can have a positive impact on your profits and ensure you are viewed more favourably by potential clients (read our page on social value).
+As well as helping the environment, making your business more energy efficient can have a positive impact on your profits.
+It can help you be viewed more favourably by potential clients (read our page on social value).

 Below are details of schemes and funds to help you.
-Please note that their presence here does not equate to endorsement by Think Sandwell and Sandwell Council – we are merely gathering information that we hope will be helpful.
+Please note that their presence here does not equate to endorsement by Think Sandwell and Sandwell Council.
+We are just gathering information that we hope will be helpful.

 ARLI at the University of Birmingham